IABTechLab/uid2docs/docs/guides/integration-prebid.md

 ## Refreshing the UID2 Token

 The Prebid.js UID2 module can automatically refresh the UID2 tokens.
 If you prefer to implement manual refresh outside Prebid.js, see [Refreshing a UID2 Token](integration-prebid-server-side.md#refreshing-a-uid2-token) in the Server-Side Integration Guide.
-(**GWH_ query: is there no manual refresh option for client-side?**)
+The client-side integration solution includes automated token refresh.

 ## Storing the UID2 Token in the Browser
 <!-- GWH same section in integration-prebid.md, integration-prebid-client-side.md, and integration-prebid-client-side.md.
 Ensure consistency -->